Courier alarms allow you to arm the alarm when the vehicle is still running with the key left in the ignition.

 The AK4698 is the latest offering from Cobra and it’s got some great features that make it an excellent option as a courier alarm.

-First off the Ultrasonic Sensors can be programmed so that the sensitivity is automatically reduced to about 70% whilst the alarm is armed with the engine running.
-This means that the air-conditioning/heater fan can be left on with the alarm armed without any issues.
+First off the Ultrasonic Sensors can be programmed so that they are automatically disabled whilst the alarm is armed with the engine running.
+This means that the windows can be left open, or the air-conditioning/heater fan can be left on with the alarm armed without any issues.
 The Ultrasonic sensors can also be turned off by pressing the remote button a second time when arming the alarm.

 Cobra NZ only recommend that the starter motor is immobilised for safety reasons, this means that once the engine it stopped it can’t be started again without disarming the alarm.